LuboDimitrov/Tank-Wars-Game/README.md

 How to play the game:

-There are 2 players who control each tank/canyon.
+There are 2 players who control each tank/cannon.

-First player is called cano (cano means canyon in catalan)
+First player is called cano (cano means cannon/cannon in catalan)

 Second player is called cano2